How is it set up?

 - How did we know that .userpicture would select just the Moodle user picture?

-- By looking at the page with an HTML inspector in Firefox, as described in the 'Help with CSS selectors' section below.
+- By looking at the page with an HTML inspector in Firefox, as described in the 'Help with CSS selectors' section above.

 Other simple CSS selector examples

 .breadcrumb These site links (known as breadcrumbs) will always show where you are in the site and how to return to a main page, such as your Dashboard or your course main page.

 .usermenu This is the user menu.
 It contains links to your Dashboard, Messages, Profile, and your Preferences.